 This is an excellent course for anyone with an interest in the world of work.
 It provides an insight into the decisions businesses need to make in order to supply us with the products and services we use every day.
 Students develop their knowledge of a wide range of business concepts, but also get to develop their logical decision-making skills through analysing practical business problems.
-The new GCSE puts more emphasis on giving students and insight into what it takes to make a successful entrepreneur.
+Students will get an insight into what it takes to make a successful entrepreneur.